jcjimenez/reverb-color/mobilenet/README.md

-# Inception
+# Mobilenet
-This directory contains a  implementation proposal based on TensorFlow and Inception v3.
+This directory contains a  implementation proposal based on TensorFlow and Mobilenet.

 # Running Prediction
 In order to run prediction against an image, you can do this: